Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Fiberwise K ahler forms

 We claim that, after possibly shrinking the chart $U_{X}$, the entries of each block have the following properties, cf.\ \cite[Lemma 4.10(a)-(d)]{FdBP_Zariski}. \begin{enumerate} {\value{foo}} \item The diagonal terms of $A$ are bounded from below by $\frac{1}{4}$. \item The off-diagonal terms of $A$ converge to $0$ as $r_1,\dots,r_k\rightarrow 0$. \item All entries of the blocks $Q$ and $P$ are bounded functions on $U\setminus \d A$. \end{enumerate} These properties follow easily from formula \eqref{eq:omega2J}.
 Indeed, the $(i,j)$-term of $A$ for $i,j\in \{1,\dots, l\}$ is the function $\delta_{i}^{j}\bar{m}^2_{i}+\beta_{i}'(\nu_{j})+\beta_{j}'(\nu_{i})$, where $\delta_{i}^{j}$ is the Kronecker delta, and $\bar{m}_{i}=m_i$ if $i\leq l$ and $\bar{m}_{i}=m_{i-l}$ if $i>l$.
 Property \ref{item:nu-small} and boundedness of the $1$-forms $\beta_{i}'$ imply that $\beta_{i}'(\nu_{j})\rightarrow 0$ as we approach the origin of the chart, so after possibly shrinking $U_{X}$, we get properties \ref{item:diagonal} and \ref{item:off-diagonal}.
 To see property \ref{item:PQ}, we note that $P=0$, and the $(i,j)$-term of $Q$ for $i\in \{1,\dots,2l\}$, $j\in \{1,\dots,2(n+1-k)\}$ is $\beta_{i}'(\xi_{j})$.
 Since the $1$-form $\beta_{i}'$ and the vector field $\xi_{j}$ are bounded with respect to natural coordinates on $U_X$, so is the function $\beta_{i}'(\xi_{j})$, as needed.

-It is immediate to see that all properties \ref{item:nu-small}--\ref{item:PQ} are preserved by the first $2l$ steps of the Gaussian diagonalization.
+All properties \ref{item:nu-small}--\ref{item:PQ} are preserved by the first $2l$ steps of the Gaussian diagonalization.
 Indeed, at each step we add to $\nu_{i}$ or $\xi_{j}$ a linear combination of vectors $\nu_{1},\dots,\nu_{2l}$, with bounded coefficients, so properties \ref{item:nu-small}, \ref{item:xi-large} are kept.
 In the matrix, to each entry of $A$ and $Q$ we add a function converging to $0$ as $r_1,\dots,r_k\rightarrow 0$; and to each entry of $P$ we add a bounded function.
 Hence after possibly shrinking $U_X$ at each step, we see that properties \ref{item:diagonal}--\ref{item:PQ} are preserved, too.

 This way, we get a basis of $T(U\setminus \d A)$ satisfying \ref{item:nu-small}, \ref{item:xi-large}, such that the matrix of $\omega_{2}^{J}$ in this basis is

 where $A'$ is a diagonal matrix with entries bounded from below by $\frac{1}{4}$; and all entries of $P'$ are bounded.